Sending Card Data

 Overview

-There two broad options for how you can send card data to Knot when integrating the CardSwitcher product.
-The first options is to send the card data in JSON to a secure endpoint and the 2nd is to send the card data encrypted in a public JWE key.
+There are a few options for how you can send card data to Knot when integrating the CardSwitcher product.
+The first option is to send the card data in JSON to a secure endpoint controlled by a vault provider, the second option is to send the card data encrypted in a JWE, and the third is to rely on the Knot <> Unit integration.

 This option is often chosen by those integrating with Knot that already have a vault set up with a PCI-compliant vendor such as Very Good Security (VGS) or Basis Theory.

-1. Set up a route to Knot's Switch Card endpoint from the vault that stores card data at your PCI-compliant vendor.
+- Set up a route to Knot's Switch Card endpoint from the vault that stores card data at your PCI-compliant vendor.

-3. The vault provider will send the necessary card data to Knot's Switch Card endpoint in JSON.
+webhook, make a request to the vault. - The vault provider will send the necessary card data to Knot's Switch Card endpoint in JSON.

-4. Knot receives the card data to the aforementioned endpoint.
+- Knot receives the card data to the aforementioned endpoint.
 This endpoint is controlled by Knot's PCI-compliant vendor which stores the data and proxies it to Knot via an alias.
 Card data is never processed or stored outside PCI-compliant vendor environments.

 After card data is used for a card switch, it is explicitly deleted from the PCI-compliant vendor's vault within milliseconds.